Skip Navigation

 Afghanistan

 Kabul (Persian: کابل) is the capital and largest city in Afghanistan and has about 3 million inhabitants.
-It is located in the central eastern part of the country in a valley at an altitude of about 1800 meters, with the nearby Hindu Kush mountains towering above the city in the distance.
-It is believed that the city has been inhabited since at least 3500 years and nowadays it is the economical and cultural heart of the country.
-Although the city saw relatively many travellers before the Soviet invasion during the late seventies, since then number have declined significantly.
-Nowadays, few travellers make it to this ancient city but the adventurous people who travel overland from Pakistan are rewarded with some great experience, albeit not very safe due to unexpected bomb attacks which can happen everywhere.
+It is located in the central eastern part of the country in a valley at an altitude of about 1,800 metres, with the Hindu Kush mountains towering above the city in the distance.
+It is believed that the city has been inhabited for at least 3,500 years and nowadays it is the economical and cultural heart of the country.
+Although the city saw many travellers before the Soviet invasion during the late seventies, since then number have declined significantly.
+Nowadays, few travellers make it to this ancient city but the adventurous people who travel overland from Pakistan are rewarded with some great experiences, albeit not very safe due to unexpected bomb attacks which can happen everywhere.
 The National Museum and the narrow alleys filled with bazaars are the main features of Kabul.

 Sights and Activities